starius/ScPrime/doc/api/index.html.md

 ### Byte Request

-For efficiency the block is submitted in a raw byte encoding using the Sia encoding.
+For efficiency the block is submitted in a raw byte encoding using the ScPrime encoding.

 ### Response